Adwords with Unknown Budgets and Beyond: Additional Examples to Demonstrate Main Analytical Challenge

-Next, we consider an example that shows that even Algorithm \ref{frank} exhibits a non-monotonicity in the amount of budget used as a function of the bid-price.
-This illustrates the challenge with analyzing Algorithm \ref{frank}.
-The difficulty stems from the fact that bid prices vary with both time (due to time-varying bids) and seed values $Y$.
+Next, we consider an example that illustrates the challenge with analyzing $\falg$.
+As we discussed in Section \ref{sec:mainchal}, the main difficulty stems from the fact that the ``dominance" property does not hold.
+Consider a resource $i$ and fix all seed values except $y_i$.
+To define the example we use the notion of critical thresholds and the quantity $B(y_i)$ defined in Section \ref{sec:addnote}.
+Recall that $B(y_i)$ is the cumulative bid on $i$ from all arrivals matched to $i$ in \opt\ that have critical threshold at least $y_i$.
+The ``dominance" property states that the amount of $i$'s budget used is always at least $B(y_i)$.

 \begin{eg} \emph{ Consider a snippet of an instance with 3 resources $\{1,\cdots,3\}$, budget $n$ for resources 1 and 2 and $1.5n$ for resource 3.
-The per unit rewards are identical and equal 1.
 Consider a sequence of $[2n]$ arrivals.
-For every arrival $t\in[2n]$, we have $b_{it}=1$ from $i\in\{1,2\}$.
+For every arrival $t\in[2n]$, we have $b_{i,t}=1$ from $i\in\{1,2\}$.
 Bids from resource $3$ are as follows, $b_{3t}=1$ for $t\in[n]$ and $b_{3t}=0.5$ otherwise.
-Notice that all matching all $2n$ arrivals to resource 3 exaclty utilizes the budget of the resource.}
+Notice that matching all $2n$ arrivals to resource 3 exaclty utilizes the budget of the resource.}

 \emph{Let $n\to +\infty$.
-Observe that on this instance, the output of Algorithm \ref{frank} is the same as Algorithm \ref{rank} for all seed values.
-We execute Algorithm \ref{rank} (with $\beta=1$) on this instance with seeds $(y_1,y_2)$ for resources $\{1,2\}$ fixed, and observe the change in output as seed $y_3$ varies.
+We execute $\falg$ with $\beta=1$ on this instance with seeds $(y_1,y_2)$ for resources $\{1,2\}$ fixed, and observe the change in output as seed $y_3$ varies.
 In particular, let $y_1\in(1/8,1/4)$ and $y_2\in(3/4,1)$. \begin{enumerate}[(i)] \item For $y_3=1$, the first $n$ arrivals are matched to resource 1 and the next $n$ to resource 2. \item For $y_3\in (1/4, 0.4)$, on the last $n$ arrivals, the bid price of resource 3 is higher than the bid price of resource 2.
 Therefore, the first $n$ arrivals are matched to resource 1 and the next $n$ to resource 3. \item For $y_3\leq 1/8$, the first $n$ arrivals are matched to resource 3.
 However, the last $n$ arrivals are now matched to resource 1. \end{enumerate} Notice that the critical threshold of every arrival w.r.t.\ resource 3 is at least 1/8.
-Despite this, only half the arrivals are matched to resource 3 when $y_3\leq 1/8$. } \end{eg}
+Thus, Despite this, only the first $n$ arrivals are matched to resource 3 when $y_3\leq 1/8$ and the total budget of resource 3 used in $\falg$ does not exceed $n$ for $y_3<1/8$. } \end{eg}